ultrasoftcore345/Personal-Practice/Classes.md

 Cons:
 - Ammo + Food Dependance
 - Reduced Inventory Space
-- Keeping Pet Abilities up to Date
+- Keeping Pet Abilities up to Date (Taming)

 The Hunter is arguably the strongest choice for reaching 60 without dying.
 Their toolkit provides them with tools that outmatch nearly all other classes in leveling which has given them a reputation for being the kings of leveling.